StackVista/stackstate-docs/setup/install-stackstate/kots-install/install_stackstate.md

 # Install StackState

+## Overview

+Kubernetes Off The Shelf (KOTS) provides an embedded Kubernetes cluster on standard VMs.
+StackState can then be installed as an application within this cluster.
+This guide explains how to install KOTS, which then allows you to install StackState.

 ## Before you start

-KOTS is short  Kubernetes off the Shelf and provides an embedded Kubernetes clusters on standard VMs.
-StackState is then installed as an application within the cluster.
-This guide takes you through installing KOTS, which in turn then allows you to install StackState.

-Before you start the installation of KOTS & StackState:
+Before you start the installation of KOTS and StackState:

-* Check the [requirements](/setup/install-stackstate/requirements.md#kots) to make sure that your VM environment fits the setup that you will use (HiA, Non-HA, Online Install, air gapped install).
+* Check the [requirements](/setup/install-stackstate/requirements.md#kots) to make sure that your VM environment fits the setup that you will use (HA, Non-HA, Online Install, air gapped install).
-* In addition to the requirements you need to make sure that your disks in your VM's are configured correctly.
-These requirements are to have one large single partition or setup as follows:-
+* In addition to the standard requirements, make sure that all disks in the VMs are configured with one large single partition or setup as follows:

-  - Ensure a 100GB / partition
+  - A 100GB partition.
-  - Ensure 50GB of space is available for /var/lib
+  - 50GB of space available for `/var/lib`.
-  - Ensure a separate disk of 500GB is mounted at /var/lib/longhorn
+  - A separate disk of 500GB mounted at `/var/lib/longhorn`.
-  - If you are doing an offline/airgap install make sure /tmp is at least 25GB
+  - For an offline/airgap install, at least 25GB available for `/tmp`.

 ## Install KOTS

 ### Prerequisites

+To install KOTS and StackState, you need to have:

-  - You have the correct number of VM's setup for your installation.
+- The correct number of VMs set up as described in [before you start](#before-you-start).
-  - If your machines have full internet connectivity then an online install is recommended otherwise an air gap install is required
-  - You have a license provided by StackState for your KOTS installation
+- A StackState KOTS installation license.
-  - If running HA you have 3 nodes allocated to be masters and 5 nodes to be workers
+- If running HA, 3 nodes allocated to be masters and 5 nodes to be workers.

 ### Install KOTS (Online Install)

+{% hint style="info" %}
+If full internet connectivity is available, an online install is recommended, otherwise an [airgap install](/setup/install-stackstate/kots-install/install_stackstate_airgap.md) is required.
+{% endhint %}

-  1. Connect to the master node of your cluster via SSH and run.
+  1. Connect to the master node of your cluster via SSH and run the command:

+      ```
-      `curl -sSL https://k8s.kurl.sh/stackstate-beta | sudo bash`
+      curl -sSL https://k8s.kurl.sh/stackstate-beta | sudo bash
+      ```

-      This command will download and setup the embedded Kubernetes cluster This will take 15-20 minutes to run after which the system will show some commands to allow you to connect the other nodes.
-It will also output information required later.
+      This command will download and set up the embedded Kubernetes cluster.
+This will take 15-20 minutes to run, after which the system will show some commands to allow you to connect the other nodes.
+It will also output the following information that will be required later:

-        - The commands needed to setup worker and master nodes
+        - The commands needed to set up worker and master nodes.
-        - A password that you need to save for later for accessing the KOTS console
+        - A password that should be saved.
+This will be used later to access the KOTS console.

-  2. Once the master install is complete you need to copy/paste the commands provided to add the extra workers and, if running HA, optional master nodes as appropriate.
-The command will be similar to
+  2. Once the install has completed on the master node, copy/paste the commands provided to add the extra workers and, if running HA, optional master nodes as appropriate.
+The command will be similar to this:

      ```
      # Example Command